 But here’s the scary part: Missing even a single dose of blood pressure medication can spike BP levels within hours, increasing the risk of stroke, heart attack, and kidney damage.

 A study from the Journal of Hypertension indicates that elderly patients who miss their BP medication just twice a week have double the risk of cardiovascular and neural complications.
 However, most of these cases are preventable, with just a little awareness.
+BP Medication Reminder App can help.

 It’s not neglect; it’s human.
 But the consequences?
 Serious.